priyatam/mala/README.md

 - Paredit and rainbow
 - Vim-mode (if you're a Vim fan, like me)

+## FAQ

+TODO.

 ## Thanks

-A big thanks to @weavejester for creating beautiful Clojure libraries like Hiccup, Ring and Compojure. @swannodette for his leadership and pushing the limits of Clojurescript and Om.
+A big thanks to @weavejester for creating beautiful Clojure libraries like Hiccup, Ring and Compojure; @swannodette for pushing the limits of Clojurescript and Om.

-Thanks to [Anna](https://github.com/annapawlicka/om-data-vis), whose examples I used and modified in this repo.
+Thanks to [Anna](https://github.com/annapawlicka/om-data-vis), whose modified Om example is used in this repo.

-This project is inspired by the reference apps created in other communities, like [Flask](https://github.com/zachwill/flask_heroku) and [Express](https://github.com/madhums/node-express-mongoose-demo).

 ## Status & Roadmap

 **Early development**.
+Feedback is appreciated.

-The API and organizational structure are subject to change.
+The organizational structure is subject to change.

-This project was created to enable single-page app workflows for a designer/developer duo.
-Future roadmap includes stabilizing the core, improving the lein template experience, and adding detailed documentation with examples, like the incredible docs of [Flask](http://flask.pocoo.org/docs/latest/).
+Future roadmap includes stabilizing the core, improving the lein template experience, and adding detailed docs with examples.
+An ideal reference app would be similar to the likes of [Flask](https://github.com/zachwill/flask_heroku) and [Express](https://github.com/madhums/node-express-mongoose-demo).

-Feedback much appreciated.

 TODO:

 - Integrate [Om-Bootstrap](https://github.com/racehub/om-bootstrap), as an alternate workflow to HTML5/Less
 - Integrate [Garden](https://github.com/noprompt/garden)
-- Better Frontend asset pipeline with [Optimus](https://github.com/magnars/optimus)
+- Frontend asset pipeline with [Optimus](https://github.com/magnars/optimus)
-- Core.Async
+- Core.async integration

 ## License